China makes nuclear power breakthrough

 But China's uranium reserves are limited, and it will have to import increasingly large amounts as its civilian nuclear programme gathers speed.

 China -- the world's second largest economy -- currently has 14 nuclear reactors and is building more than two dozen others.
-It aims to get 15 percent of its power from by 2020.
+It aims to get 15 percent of its power from renewable sources by 2020.

-According to the World Nuclear Association, it aims to increase nuclear power capacity to 80 by 2020 from 10.8 gigawatts in 2010.
+According to the World Nuclear Association, it aims to increase nuclear power capacity to 80 gigawatts by 2020 from 10.8 gigawatts in 2010.

 The fourth-generation reactor, located just outside Beijing, has a capacity of just 20 megawatts.
 Other recently launched nuclear reactors in China had a capacity of more than one gigawatt, or 1,000 megawatts.